-In Europe, the firm acted for KKR in the €360 million multi-jurisdictional debt and capital restructuring of professional services company URSA, which is owned by Spain’s Uralita.
+In another European case, the firm acted for KKR in the €360 million multi-jurisdictional debt and capital restructuring of professional services company URSA, which is owned by Spain’s Uralita.
 The company was restructured through the conversion of its mezzanine debt into equity, resulting in the mezzanine lenders (led by KKR) acquiring 90% of URSA’s business in May 2015.

-A 200-strong DLA team also worked on the largest distressed real estate deal in Europe in 2015: the disposal of a 1,000-strong portfolio of commercial real estate loans by insurer Aviva to Lone Star for £2.25 billion.
+A 200-strong DLA team also worked on the largest distressed real estate deal in Europe in 2015: the disposal of a 1,000-strong portfolio of commercial real estate loans by insurer Aviva to Lone Star for £2.25 billion (US$2.75 billion).

 More recently, DLA acted for the steering committee of bondholders in the Paris-New York restructuring of French geosciences firm CGG.
 The US$2 billion debt-to-equity process – believed to be the biggest ever equitisation of a French company – closed in early 2018 following the first successfully coordinated French safeguard, Chapter 15 and 11 proceedings.
 The group had secured debt and bonds spread between France, the UK, US and Norway.

 In what was a busy year for recruitment, 2021 saw DLA Piper add partners Dennis O’Donnell from Milbank in New York, Ben Winger from Kirkland & Ellis in Chicago and Gavin Smith from Walkers in Ireland and the former head of Freshfields Bruckhaus Deringer’s finance group David Trott in London.
 In May 2022, it recruited in New York again, hiring partner Oksana Lashko from Brown Rudnick.
 Peter Manley was also promoted to the partnership in London.